wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 SysID
 -----

-SysId is a fully featured system characterization utility that supercedes frc-characterization.
+:doc:`SysId <docs/software/pathplanning/robot-characterization/index>` is a fully featured system characterization utility that supercedes frc-characterization.
 It features an easy-to-use interface, advanced graphing analytics, Romi integration and other cool features!
 Full documentation on SysID is available here.

 .. important:: frc-characterization is discontinued and is no longer supported!